 - Strategic layout

-- Soundproof booths
+- Soundproof phone booths

 For example, office pods from brands like Persy Booths provide quiet, enclosed spaces for calls or focus work.
 If you want to get the best deals on these kinds of pods, ensure you’re buying direct from a manufacturer rather than through a distributor channel – it could make a huge difference.